CEE370 - Sensors, Electrical Circuits, and Signal Processing

 manner with all calculations shown.
 Submission of homework on engineering

-pad paper is preferred.
+pad paper is required.
 Homework will be graded on a scale of 100.

 Please abide by the University of Michigan Honor Code - it will be